-More family caregivers in St. Joseph, MI and the surrounding communities are making this commendable choice each and every day, signifying the beginning of changes in lifestyle they can only truly comprehend once in the middle of them.
+More family caregivers are making this commendable choice each and every day, signifying the beginning of changes in lifestyle they can only truly comprehend once in the middle of them.
 And even though the rewards of providing care for an adult loved one are immeasurable, they are not lacking multiple challenges as well.

 It might seem natural to take care of daily tasks for a loved one; but it is much less easy than it appears at first.
 For instance, helping a loved one into the shower or bath incorrectly may result in a fall.
 Poor incontinence care can bring about skin damage and infection.
 Noncompliance with a prescribed dietary plan can result in a wide range of health problems.